MicrosoftDocs/dynamics365smb-docs/financials/production-how-to-set-up-work-and-machine-centers.md

 ### To fill in the Scheduling FastTab

 1. In the **Unit of Measure Code** field, enter the time unit in which this work center’s cost calculation and capacity planning are made.
+    In order to be able to constantly monitor consumption, you must first set up a method of measure.
+The units you enter are basic units.
+For example, the processing time is measured in hours and minutes.

+    > [!NOTE]
+    > If you select to use Days then remember that 1 day = 24 hours - and not 8 (working hours).

 2. In the **Capacity** field, define whether the work center has more than one machine or person working at the same time.
 If your **Product Name** installation does not include the Machine Center functionality, then the value in this field must be **1**).